zazish/2017-in-2023-csgo/README.md

 2: It has the panorama ui fully working and intact.
 3: Not only weapon skins work: Name Tags, Music kits etc. also work!

+Now, moving on how to install it:
+1: First, download the .zip (obviously)
+2: Extract the zip
+3: Open the .txt file, there are the instructions on how to install it.